 1.6.
-Blocks of a financial report should be uniquely identifiable
+Fact sets of a financial report should be uniquely identifiable

-If a financial report is made up of components and components are made up of blocks; then financial report blocks should be uniquely identifiable in order to differentiate blocks.
+If a financial report is made up of fragments and fragments are made up of fact sets; then financial report fact sets should be uniquely identifiable in order to differentiate fact sets.

-Blocks of a financial report should be uniquely identifiable.
-No two financial report blocks are exactly the same (i.e. there are no duplicate blocks).
+Fact sets of a financial report should be uniquely identifiable.
+No two financial report fact sets are exactly the same (i.e. there are no duplicate fact sets).

 1.7.
-Blocks of a financial report are associated with a specific disclosure
+Fact sets of a financial report are associated with a specific disclosure

-If a financial report is made up of components and components are made up of blocks; then those blocks can be associated with a specific identifiable disclosure or part of a disclosure.
+If a financial report is made up of fragments and fragments are made up of fact sets; then those fact sets can be associated with a specific identifiable disclosure or part of a disclosure.